 Gallagher, T. L. & Grierson, A. (2011).
 Administrators’ lessons learned: Considerations in establishing demonstration classrooms.
 In Education, 17(1) 59-74.

 Gallagher, T. L., Woloshyn, V. E., & Elliott, E. (2009).
 Exploring the salient experiences of teacher candidates who were former volunteer tutors.
 Mentoring & Tutoring: Partnership in Learning, 17(2), 129-146. doi: 10.1080/13611260902860075

 Gallagher, T. L. (2009).
 Teacher candidates’ questions about classroom management in the context of an educational psychology course.
 Teaching Educational Psychology, 5(2), 50-60.

 Fazio, X. & Gallagher, T. L. (2009).
-Identifying complexity characteristics that support learning in two teacher development collectives.
+Supporting learning: An examination of two teacher development collectives.
 Complicity: An International Journal of Complexity and Education, 6(2), 1-19.

 Gallagher, T. L., DiGiorgio, C., Bennett, S., & Antle, K. (2008).
 Understanding disability and culture while enhancing advocacy.
 Teaching and Learning, 4(3), 30-36.